truflation/tsn-sdk/docs/type-of-streams.md

 ## System Streams

-System streams are streams (either Primitive or Composed) that have been audited and accepted by TSN governance to ensure quality and reliability.
+System streams are streams (either Primitive or Composed) that have been audited and accepted by TN governance to ensure quality and reliability.

 ### Key Characteristics: